ioanav44/InternIT.BD/setup_environment/README.md

+# Movie Ratings Dashboard

 ## Scenario

-You are a Data Engineer intern developing a Data Warehouse system for a movie ratings dashboard platform.
+I am a Data Engineer intern developing a Data Warehouse system for a movie ratings dashboard platform.
 The platform collects user-generated reviews and rating scores for a variety of movies from different sources.

 ## Business requirements